salcedoe/MtMdocs/docs/slicer/CTPETExplore.md

 ![img-name](images/button_volume_rendering.png){ width="150"}

-* Switch to the Volume Rendering Module
+- Switch to the Volume Rendering Module
-* Choose the CT1 Volume
+- Choose the CT1 Volume
-* Select the CT-AAA preset
+- Select the CT-AAA preset
-* Adjust the `Shift` slider to clean-up the noise
+- Adjust the `Shift` slider to clean-up the noise
-* Use the crop function to remove the table.
+- Use the crop function to remove the table.
-* Scrub the Slice so that it intersects the PET1_label
+- Scrub the Slice so that it intersects the PET1_label

 ### Create a 3D segmentation of the Tumor

-This is an old dataset that uses old 3D Slicer methodology.
-Instead of Labelmaps, Slicer has switched to using Segmentation volumes.
-Luckily, it is easy to convert the labelmap into a segmentation volume using the data module.
+This is an old dataset that uses old 3D Slicer methodology for their segmentations, called labelmaps.
+Instead of labelmaps, Slicer has switched to using Segmentation volumes.
+Luckily, it is easy to convert the labelmap into a segmentation volume using the Data module.

 ![img-name](images/button-data-module.png){ width="50"}

-1. Switch to the data module
+1. Switch to the Data module
 2. Right-click on PET1-label (this is the label map)
 3. From the contextual menu, select "Convert labelmap to segmentation node."